Apache Airflow versions on Amazon Managed Workflows for Apache Airflow

 Upgrading the Apache Airflow version

-For more information, and detailed instructions on updating your workflow resources, and upgrading the environment to a new version, see Upgrading the Apache Airflow version.
+For more information, and detailed instructions on updating your workflow resources, and upgrading the environment to a new version, refer to Changing the Apache Airflow version.

 Apache Airflow deprecated versions

-A: Amazon MWAA supports an Apache Airflow minor version for a minimum of 12 months after first being available.
+We are committed to supporting an Apache Airflow version for at least 12 months after it first becomes available.

-A: Yes.
-If any Amazon MWAA environments in your account run the version nearing the end of support, Amazon MWAA sends out a notice through the Amazon Health Dashboard with the end of support date.
+If any Amazon MWAA environments in your account run the version nearing the end of support, we send a notice through the Health Dashboard with the end of support date.

-A: On the end of support date, you will continue to be able to access your existing Amazon MWAA environments that run the associated, deprecated version of Apache Airflow at your own risk.
-For instructions on upgrading to a newer version of Apache Airflow on Amazon MWAA, see the Amazon MWAA Migration Guide.
+You can continue to access your existing Amazon MWAA environments that run the associated, deprecated version of Apache Airflow at your own risk.
+For instructions on upgrading to a newer version of Apache Airflow, see the Amazon MWAA Migration Guide.

 Important

-For more information about Amazon's shared responsibility model, see Shared responsibility in the Amazon Well-Architected Framework.
+For more information about shared responsibility, see Shared responsibility in the Amazon Well-Architected Framework.